What We Wish We Would’ve Known

 6: More one-on-one time with my stepdaughter would've helped

 My future stepdaughter followed a very normal arc when we met: at first, she liked me.
 I did have books on fairies, after all.
 I collected fun and curious things like heart-shaped rocks.
 And I liked to sing in the car.
 Bonus: I had a daughter the same age as her.

 The brief honeymoon phase deflated once SD realized that me being around meant her losing out on one-on-one time with her dad.
 Then she got sulky.
-The existing high conflict between Dan and [Redacted] helped turn sulky into flat-out rejection pretty quick, with SD making it painfully, unmistakably clear at every possible interaction that she wanted absolutely nothing to do with me.
+The existing high conflict between Dan and his ex helped turn sulky into flat-out rejection pretty quick, with SD making it painfully, unmistakably clear at every possible interaction that she wanted absolutely nothing to do with me.